someonesdad1/hobbyutil/project_list.rst

 .. contents:: Table of Contents

-Integer after link is file size in units of 1000 bytes.
+The integer after the link is the file size in units of 1000 bytes.

 Unless otherwise noted, the python scripts are written to run with python 3.6 or later.
-If the script contains a line like ``from __future__ ...``, then it is possible that it will also run under python 2.7.
+If the script contains a line like ``from __future__ ...``, then it may also run under python 2.7.

 Electrical
 ==========